pyk/pyk.sh/questions/2022-09-28-what-is-printf.md

 title: What is printf in C?
 description:
     printf is a library function that sends formatted output to stdout.
-You can use printf to print out something to console log.
+You can use printf to print out any value to the terminal console.
 date: Last Modified
 publishedAt: 2022-09-28
 tags: